IBM/presto-hudi-workshop/docs/lab-3/README.md

 Make sure you include a newline character at the very end.
 Press `Ctrl+D` to begin executing the pasted code.

-We will complete the same process with our next code block, which will create and populate our data tables with randomly generated data about taxi trips.
+We will complete the same process with our next code block, which will create and populate our MoR table with randomly generated data about taxi trips.
+Notice that we are including an extra column, `commit_num` that will show us the commit in which any given row was added.

 ```scala
 val dataGen = new DataGenerator